-The Plan obtained its latest determination letter dated August 28, 2012, in which the Internal Revenue Service (IRS) stated that the Plan, as then designed, was in compliance with the applicable requirements of the Internal Revenue Code (IRC).
+The Plan obtained its latest determination letter dated June 24, 2014, in which the Internal Revenue Service (IRS) stated that the Plan, as then designed, was in compliance with the applicable requirements of the Internal Revenue Code (IRC).
+The Plan has been amended since receiving the determination letter.
+However, the plan administrator and the Plan's tax counsel believe that the plan is currently designed and being operated in compliance with the applicable requirements of the IRC.

 US GAAP requires the plan administrator to evaluate uncertain tax positions taken by the Plan.
 The financial statement effects of a tax position are recognized when the position is more likely than not, based on the technical merits, to be sustained upon examination by the IRS.
-The plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of September 30, 2012, there are no uncertain positions taken or expected to be taken.
+The plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of September 30, 2014, there are no uncertain positions taken or expected to be taken.
 The Plan has recognized no interest or penalties related to uncertain tax positions.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The plan administrator believes it is no longer subject to income tax examinations for years prior to 2009.
+The plan administrator believes it is no longer subject to income tax examinations for years prior to 2010.